Guide · 7 min read

 What "Loss of Use" Cover Actually Means

-Loss of use cover is the part of your policy that pays for the additional costs you incur because you can't use part of your home normally.
-This can include:
+Loss of use cover is the part of your policy that pays for the additional costs you run up because you cannot use part of your home normally.
+Depending on your policy, that can include:

 • Temporary kitchen hire